lessthanoptimal/gversion-plugin/change.md

 ## 1.4.1

 - Updated Kotlin based on feedback
-  * By default types are not printed, this change be changed by setting explicitType flag
+  * By default, types are not printed.
+This is configurable by setting the explicitType flag

 ## 1.4.0